 Trans fats can increase your risk of heart disease.
 They increase your “bad” cholesterol (LDL) and decrease “good” cholesterol (HDL), fostering the buildup of fatty deposits that can clog your blood vessels and lead to heart attack.

 Why is a ban necessary?

 The food industry was given several years to voluntarily remove trans fats from products.
-Although levels have decreased, many foods still contain trans fats.
+Although levels decreased, many foods still contained trans fats before the ban was put in place.
 Certain categories of foods such as baked goods, dairy-free cheeses, frosting, coffee whiteners, lard or shortening, cookies, biscuits, scones and refrigerated doughs do not meet the voluntary targets for trans fats.
 Some of these foods are consumed more often by children and other vulnerable populations.